hbar-team/SPyCCI/docs/Guide/properties.md

 # Properties handling
 After running calculations or calling dedicated [funtions](Guide-functions) the obtained results are stored in the `properties` attribute, (an instance of the `Properties` class), of the `System` object itself.

 The `Properties` class is designed to store and manage computed properties (e.g. energies, vibrational data, pKa, etc.) and label them with the **level of theory** used to compute them.
 To do so, each property is tagged internally with either an **electronic** or **vibrational** level of theory.
 This association is used to ensure consistency and prevent mixing data computed with different theoretical methods.
 This is done under the strict assumption that, when analyzing or comparing computed data, it's crucial to know under which assumptions (level of theory) each property was derived.
+Furthermore, each system is labelled with a **geometric** level of theory that further put into context the origin of the geometry at hand and the consistency among the levels of theory employed.

 The `Properties` class automatically: